Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Findings

 \subsection{Participants' Demographics}

 We present the demographic information of the participants in this section.
-Table \ref{table:Demo} presents an overview of the participants' demographics based on their age, gender, country, education, work experience in AI/ML development activities, and job title.
+Table \ref{table:Demo} presents an overview of the participants' demographics based on their age, gender, country, education, work experience in AI/ML system development activities, and job title.
 We used identifiers such as P1, P2, P3, and so forth to represent the participants in our study.

 A total of 22 AI practitioners took part in our study including 17 men and 5 women.
 Moreover, the majority of participants (8 out of 22) fell into the age group of 26-30 years and 31-35 years each, while only 2 belonged to the age group of 46 to 50 years.
-In terms of experience, the majority (9 participants) had 3-5 years of experience in AI/ML development activities, whereas only 2 participants had up to 1 year of experience.
+In terms of experience, the majority (13 participants) had more than 2 years of experience whereas 9 participants had up to 2 years of experience in AI/ML system development.
 The geographical distribution indicated that the majority were from Australia (13 participants), with 3 participants from Nepal and 1 each from India, Japan, USA, Israel, Thailand, and Vietnam.
 Similarly, we inquired about the participants' job titles or roles within their companies.
 The majority of participants held the title of `ML Engineer' (9 out of 22), followed by `AI Engineer' (6 out of 22), `Data Scientist' (5 out of 22), and one participant each for `AI Research Scientist' and `ML Expert'.
-As our target interview participants were practitioners involved in AI/ML development activities, we wanted to know the major AI/ML development-related activities they were involved in.
+As our target interview participants were practitioners involved in AI/ML system development activities, we wanted to know the major AI/ML system development-related activities they were involved in.
 Among the 22 participants, the majority engaged in `Data cleaning' (19 participants), followed by `Model requirements', `Data collection', `Model training', `Model evaluation', and `Model deployment' activities, each having 17 participants out of 22.
-5 out of 22 participants chose the `Other' option and elaborated on activities they engaged in through open-ended answers— activities that were not initially listed in the survey question.
+5 out of 22 participants chose the `Other' option and elaborated on activities they engaged in through open-ended answers— activities that were not initially listed in the pre-interview questionnaire.
 Some of the mentioned activities included `system design', `data pipelines', `business benefit monitoring and reporting', `model integration developed by the research team into the pipelines', and `pipeline deployment'.